superluminar-io/aws_fundamentals_workshop/docs/labs/lab_3/1_hands_on.md

 - Check that your security group rules allow the necessary inbound and outbound traffic
 - Make sure the NAT Gateway is placed in a public subnet

-Now we might have done some of the SSM set up in this lab, but we still need an EC2 instance to connect to.
+Now we have done the basic network setup, but we still need a workload to run in this network.
 Let's do that in the next lab.